mudita/MuditaOS/pure_changelog.md

 * Fixed crash when trying to play 96kHz FLAC with USB cable connected
 * Fixed the notification of unread messages are not deleted with the thread
 * Fixed several MTP issues
+* Fixed notifications of unread SMS threads on the home screen

 ### Added